 Today’s workplace is comprised of a range of different generations who see and experience the world in their own unique way.
 As such, they all have their own needs and making sure you cater to all of them as a manager can be a difficult task.

 Getting to grips with generational differences and having a firm understanding of what they value and how they work is essential for effective management.
 To simplify it for you, we’ve collated practical advice on how to keep Gen X, Millennials and Baby Boomers working hard and happy in the workplace.
-For deeper insight, we’ve gathered data on what workers think of these generations in the workplace.

 The characteristics of Baby Boomers: